thomastay/expression-language/README.md

 'hello'
 ```

+_Note that this library is very new and is mostly educational_.
+For a more refined implementation, see AntonMedv's Expr library here: https://github.com/antonmedv/expr

 The expression language is just like what you see above.
 Just a one liner language which can evaluate numbers, strings, objects, and arrays.
 In particular, there are no:

 1. No loops